Contract on commissioned processing

 1. speech recognition server

-The “speech recognition server” contains the speech recognition algorithm and manages order processing and user administration.
+The “speech recognition server” contains the speech recognition algorithm and manages the order processing and user administration.
 This is where the order data is temporarily stored during processing.
 This data is processed on a dedicated root server of Hetzner Online GmbH in Nuremberg or Falkenstein.

-The data center is DIN-ISO/IEC-27001 certified (German accreditation body D-ZM-18855-01-00, certificate number ZN-2016-04).
+The data centre is DIN-ISO/IEC-27001 certified (German accreditation body D-ZM-18855-01-00, certificate number ZN-2016-04).
 A contract for order processing was concluded on 29.10.2018.

 The webshop for the purchase of time quotas and e-mail services run via a server of ALL-INKL.COM Neue Medien Münnich with server locations in Dresden and Friedersdorf.
 The address data provided by you, the purchased items and the correspondence by e-mail are stored here.
 A contract for order processing was concluded on 25.05.2018.